About

 Chief Executive Officer

-Background in controls engineering and industrial controls design.
-Owns product direction, customer conversations, and the path from prototype to pilot.
+A strong background in engineering and industrial controls design.
+His focus is steering product direction, leading customer conversations, and forging the path from prototype to pilot.

 Paul Foster